semihkeskindev/Github-Login-Page/README.md

 # Github-Login-Page

-Upload this files to your localhost and type localhost/#path-name/index.php
+- Upload this files to your localhost
+- Type 'localhost/#path-name/index.php' to your browser